callanalexander/pardalote/README.md

 The output is a single CSV containing every 3 second segment in the dataset: source file, start time, end time, and the embedding vector.

-The equivalent command is:

-pardalote reads one file per recording, so the CSV must be split.
+pardalote reads one file per recording, so the CSV must then be split up.
 We provide a notebook to split the large BirdNET csv files: Run notebook
 `01_birdnet_csv_to_txt.ipynb`, setting the input CSV and an output folder.

 For Perch, we have `03_perch_db_to_txt.ipynb` to export from a Perch hoplite database.